strapi/documentation/README.md

 ## Bugs

 Bug reports help to improve the documentation.
-Please use our [Documentation Bug Report](https://github.com/strapi/documentation/issues/new?template=BUG_REPORT.yml) template to report documentation bugs.
+Please use our [documentation bug report](https://github.com/strapi/documentation/issues/new?template=BUG_REPORT.yml) template to report documentation bugs.
 To submit an issue:

 1. Verify the issue is only with the Strapi documentation, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.
 2. Follow the issue template and fill out as much information as you can.